jewelsofthought/neshama/site/posts/freedom/week_1/chesed_gevurah.md

 Because they are based on an emotional experience, feelings can be entirely subjective and vary from person to person.
 If we are to look at any basic emotion that was discussed in the previous section, you can attach the word feel, felt, or feeling to any of them.

-For example, you can feel happy or angry, or you felt sad, or you’re feeling disgusted.
+For example, you can feel happy or angry, or you felt sad, or you're feeling disgusted.

 Feelings can become even more specific than these emotional responses, though, and they can also be brought up from your physical reactions to various things.
 Pain and hunger are a couple of examples of this.
-If you’re injured, you can feel pain, or if you haven’t eaten all day, you’re bound to feel hungry at some point.
+If you're injured, you can feel pain, or if you haven't eaten all day, you're bound to feel hungry at some point.

 All of this indicates that feelings are something that is noticed at the conscious level, and according to Antonio Damasio, who is a professor of Neuroscience at the University of Southern California, feelings are mental experiences of body states and arise as your brain interprets the subconscious emotions.

 Unlike emotions, feelings are [completely conscious](https://counseling.online.wfu.edu/blog/difference-feelings-emotions/), and this is one of the key differences between them.
-However, not all conscious experiences are feelings necessarily; you are aware of what you’re seeing or hearing, or any of the primary senses, but they aren’t feelings.
+However, not all conscious experiences are feelings necessarily; you are aware of what you're seeing or hearing, or any of the primary senses, but they aren't feelings.

-Although they are two separate concepts, as you can see, they aren’t unrelated to each other by any means.
+Although they are two separate concepts, as you can see, they aren't unrelated to each other by any means.

 </div>
 </p>